H.R. 2794 Resources

 - The Wilderness Society

 - Voyageurs National Park Association

 - Winter Wildlands Alliance

 H.R.
-2794 has more than 40 cosponsors in the U.S. House of Representatives.
+2794 has 45 cosponsors in the U.S. House of Representatives.
 Click here to see the most up-to-date list.

 Map Showing Proximity of Proposed Sulfide-ore Copper Mine to Boundary Waters Canoe Area Wilderness